 - NO fixed computers; you will need access to a laptop with compatible ports or adapters.

-- NO display adapters for Macs, Ultrabooks, and Tablets
+- NO display adapters for Macs, Ultrabooks, and Tablets (You will need your own VGA adapter for your make/model).

 Multipurpose Rooms (non-classroom spaces)